John Smelcer’s Ethnicity, the University of Alaska Anchorage,

 In 2008, I had a candid telephone conversation with Debbie Reese, offering to provide her many of the documents presented in this article, including my birth certificate.
 She told me flatly that “she didn’t care what I sent her, that nothing would change her opinion, and that she planned to destroy me and make sure that no one would ever publish my writing again.”
 On her blog, Ms. Reese denies the conversation, but I remember exactly where I was when it happened because it was traumatic to me, seered into my memory.
 I was standing outside the entrance to the Eagle River branch of the State of Alaska Employment Office (I was using their photocopier/printer).
 As proof of what she told me, consider the fact that ever since that phone call, the documents I offered to share with her have been posted online for the world to see, and yet, regardless of the fact that my tribe says I'm Native, she continues to try to destroy me as she threatened to do in our phone conversation.
 Friends who have contacted her on my behalf have reported similar responses.
 Others have reported she has stated as much at public forums.
-There's even a list they post online with the names of other people they attack because they personally don't think they are "Native enough" for them: a bullying list.
+There's even a list they post online with the names of other people they attack because they personally don't think they are "Native enough" for them: a Bullying List.
 She and her surrogates relentlessly criticize me for writing Native-themed books, but when I publish books that have nothing to do with Natives whatsoever and in which I do not claim to be Native, like my mountain climbing novel, Savage Mountain, they mercilessly attack those books as well and surreptiously prevent them from being considered for national book awards.

 I’m damned if I do and damned if I don’t.